enessinanparildi/LLM-Medical-Form-Automation-Pipeline/open_source_model.md

 ### Conflict Resolution Strategy

 For a particular field, if there is no conflict, we accept the extracted value.
-If a conflict is detected, we can use one of two approaches: make an additional LLM call for conflict resolution, or alternatively, use the log probabilities from the previous extraction to resolve the conflict.
+If a conflict is detected, we can use one of two approaches: make an additional LLM call for conflict resolution, or alternatively, use the log probabilities from the previous extraction to resolve the conflict utilizing the citations and quotes.
+Another approach could be using predefined heuristics, such as a priority list of documents for each field.

 ### Confidence Score Calculation